General Info

 }

-HTTP status codes are divided into five main classes, each indicating a specific type of server response:
+HTTP status codes are divided into several main classes, each indicating a specific type of server response.
+Users of our API may receive messages from the following three classes:

 These codes indicate that the request was successfully processed.